 You will get a confirmation number after completion.
 You must write this number on a harvest tag of your own making, which should still be attached to your game.
 Confirmation numbers must remain attached until the pelt/carcass is prepared for mounting or the pelt is sold or tanned.

 - Take your harvested game to an official check station.
-Click here for a list of furbearer check stations.
+Click here to find a bobcat/otter check station.

 The seal you receive from the check station must remain attached to the pelt until the pelt/carcass is prepared for mounting or the pelt is sold or tanned.